I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddser/ns-ntddser-_serial_status.md

 <b>HoldReasons</b> is zero if the serial port has no reason to stop transmitting bytes.

+`AmountInInQueue`

+The number of bytes of data received from the serial port that are currently available to be read from the input buffer.

+`AmountInOutQueue`

+The number of bytes of transmit data that are currently waiting to be written from the output buffer to the serial port.

+`EofReceived`

+Whether an EOF (end of file) character has been received.
+This member is <b>TRUE</b> if an EOF has been received.
+Otherwise, it is <b>FALSE</b>.
+The EOF character marks the end of the input stream.

 `WaitForImmediate`

 Whether the serial port is waiting to transmit an immediate character.
 This member is <b>TRUE</b> if the serial port is waiting to transmit an immediate character.
 Otherwise, it is <b>FALSE</b>.
 Transmission of an immediate character might be delayed if any flag bit other than SERIAL_TX_WAITING_FOR_XON is set in the <b>HoldReasons</b> member.
 For more information about immediate characters, see <a href="..\ntddser\ni-ntddser-ioctl_serial_immediate_char.md">IOCTL_SERIAL_IMMEDIATE_CHAR</a>.